rusticlion/Manastorm/manastorm_codebase_dump.md

                     print(string.format("DEBUG_EVENTS: First event type is %s", events[1].type)) end

+                -- If spell is blocked, convert DAMAGE events to BLOCKED_DAMAGE -- This preserves visuals while preventing actual damage application if results.blockInfo and results.blockInfo.blockable then
+                    print("[COMPILER] Spell blocked - converting DAMAGE to BLOCKED_DAMAGE events")

+                    -- Ensure blockInfo has a blockPoint for visuals if not results.blockInfo.blockPoint then
+                        print("[COMPILER] WARNING: blockInfo missing blockPoint, setting default 0.75") results.blockInfo.blockPoint = 0.75
+                    end

+                    -- Enhanced debugging for blockInfo
+                    print("[COMPILER] BlockInfo details:")
+                    for k, v in pairs(results.blockInfo) do
+                        print("  " .. k .. ": " .. tostring(v))
+                    end

+                    -- Process each event
+                    local blockEventsFound = false
+                    for i, event in ipairs(events) do
+                        if event.type == "DAMAGE" then
+                            blockEventsFound = true

+                            -- Convert to BLOCKED_DAMAGE event type
+                            event.type = "BLOCKED_DAMAGE"

+                            -- Add blockInfo for visuals, deep copy to avoid modification issues event.blockInfo = {
+                                blockable = results.blockInfo.blockable,
+                                blockType = results.blockInfo.blockType,
+                                blockPoint = results.blockInfo.blockPoint,
+                                blockingSlot = results.blockInfo.blockingSlot
+                            }

+                            -- Explicitly set blockPoint at both levels for redundancy event.blockPoint = results.blockInfo.blockPoint

+                            -- Add shield block tag
+                            event.tags = event.tags or {}
+                            event.tags.SHIELD_BLOCKED = true

+                            print(string.format("[COMPILER] Converted DAMAGE to BLOCKED_DAMAGE event with blockPoint=%.2f",
+                                event.blockPoint))
+                        end
+                    end

+                    -- Warning if no DAMAGE events were found to convert if not blockEventsFound then
+                        print("[COMPILER] WARNING: Spell was blocked but no DAMAGE events found to convert") end
+                end

                 -- Get the EventRunner and process events with additional error handling local runner = getEventRunner()
                 if runner and runner.processEvents then